-The plan seeks to ensure that those using and applying agrichemicals are competent to undertake such applications.
+The Plan seeks to ensure that those using and applying agrichemicals are competent to undertake such applications.
 The plan has a training requirement that forms the basis of competency.

-The requirements of this plan only relate to those matters pertaining to the Regional Council functions for agrichemicals - discharge to air, land and water.
-A training programme may include other components relating to requirements of other agencies (eg. WorkSafe) and legislation (eg. Health & Safety at Work Act 2015 and the Agricultural Compounds and Veterinary Medicines Act 1997).
+The requirements of this Plan only relate to those matters pertaining to the regional council functions for agrichemicals - discharge to air, land and water.
+A training programme may include other components relating to requirements of other agencies (for example WorkSafe) and legislation (for example Health and Safety at Work Act 2015 and the Agricultural Compounds and Veterinary Medicines Act 1997).
 However, such components are not part of the competency required to meet the objectives, policies and rules of the Northland Regional Plan.